John Montgomerie (died 1725): Career

 Montgomerie was returned as shire commissioner for Linlithgowshire in the Parliament of Scotland in 1704.
 He was a burgess of Edinburgh from 1706, and a director of the Bank of Scotland from 1706.
 In 1707, he became a Commissioner of Excise for Scotland.
 He supported the Union, but after the Union with England in 1707, he did not win a place as one of the Scottish representatives to the first Parliament of Great Britain in 1707.

 Montgomerie unsuccessfully contested Linlithgowshire at the 1708 British general election, and was appointed as Under-secretary of State for Scotland in 1709, serving as private secretary to Lord Queensberry.
 He was returned as Member of Parliament for Buteshire at a by-election in February 1710, as a nominee of the county's patron Lord Bute.
 However, Buteshire was an alternating constituency (with Caithness) and was unrepresented in the next Parliament.
 As a Court supporter, he voted in favour of the impeachment of Dr Sacheverell in 1710.
-No alternative seat was found for Mongtgomerie at the general election in September 1710.
+No alternative seat was found for Montgomerie at the general election in September 1710.